SHANNON & JASON

 Inside The Design: Five Easy Pieces Cardi from Crochet Geometry

 Welcome to our special feature, for National Crochet Month 2017, we're calling Inside the Design.
 In this series, we will be focusing on one of our crochet designs and giving you some of the insider information and behind the scenes looks at the process of bringing it from concept to published design.
+This week, we're focusing on the 5 Easy Pieces Cardigan from our latest book, Crochet Geometry.
+You're going to get a different perspective on this design from the point of view of the photographer… Jason! | |

 The Five Easy Pieces Cardigan was one of our favorite pieces to shoot for Crochet Geometry.
 Not only was it a FAB design, full of lace and graphic cables, but we photographed it at one of our favorite locations: the home of the model we shot wearing it!